 MaximumBlockSize = 524288 # 512k to be tested with 64,128,256k before

-Multiple Catalogs can be conﬁgured with Bacula Enterprise Edition, however we
+Multiple Catalogs can be configured with Bacula Enterprise, however we strongly recommend

 not to do so, nor do we support it.
 It may be a good idea to set it while migrating your Director

 to a new server.